 Departmental Requirements

-In the first year of doctoral studies, students take the two-semester sequence of statistics courses, Psy 510 and 511.
-A student who receives a grade lower than B in Psy 510 or 511 must repeat the course.
+In the first year of doctoral studies, students take the two-semester sequence of statistics courses, APSY 510 and 511.
+A student who receives a grade lower than B in APSY 510 or 511 must repeat the course.
 (Students who earn less than a B in 510 cannot enroll in 511.)
-First-year students are expected to take at least 12 hours per semester.
+First-year students are expected to take at least 12 credit hours per semester.

 Outside-of-Area Courses

 Students are expected to gain knowledge of psychological research by taking courses in more than one of the department's specializations.
 Breadth of knowledge in these areas is accomplished with courses recommended by the student's advisor.
-Each student is required to take a minimum of two courses outside her or his own specialization.
-The two courses must be selected from two different areas of specialization within Psychology Ph.D. programs.
+Each student is required to take a minimum of two courses outside their own specialization.
+The two courses must be selected from two different areas of specialization within the psychology Ph.D. programs.
+Exceptions to this department-specific course requirement may be granted based on approval from the program head and the graduate program director.
 Each area of specialization may identify particular courses for its students to take.
+Note that this is a department-wide degree requirement and is separate from additional accreditation-based coursework requirements.

 Initial Research Project

-Graduate students will demonstrate basic research competency in the student’s subfield of Psychology by generating a novel hypothesis, statistically analyzing appropriate data to test the hypothesis, and submitting a manuscript to the faculty advisor to be approved prior to the beginning of the fall semester of the student’s third year.
+Students will demonstrate basic research competency in their subfield of psychology by generating a novel hypothesis, statistically analyzing appropriate data to test the hypothesis, and submitting a manuscript for approval by a committee consisting of the faculty advisor and a second reader (typically a psychology faculty member) prior to the beginning of the fall semester of the student’s third year.
+Failure to complete this milestone on a timely basis constitutes grounds for dismissal from the program.

 Research Tool Requirement